Tatur: History

-As a Lohani tribe, the Tatur have shared the same historical migration pattern as other Lohani, such as the Marwats, having historically been present primarily in Loya Paktia region, with their previous settlments in Paktika Province of Afghanistan, specifically the Katawaz area in Khairkot District, as well as a presence in Waziristan, before eventually settling in neighboring Tank District.
-In South Waziristan, a Lodi tribe known as the Dotani still exists, whereas Lohani and Lodi presence in Paktika has disappeared.
+As a Lohani tribe, the Tator have shared the same historical migration pattern as other Lohani, such as the Marwats, with their previous settlments in Paktika Province of Afghanistan, specifically the Katawaz area in Khairkot District, as well as a presence in Waziristan, before eventually settling in neighboring Tank District.
+In South Waziristan, a Lodi tribe known as the Dotani still exists.

 "Nothing is more remarkable throughout Waziristan than the traces of terraced fields which remain to show that once men grew corn where there is no tillage.
 In Waziristan anyhow local tradition is unanimous that it was in the days of the Marwats or the Urmars that, these lands were cultivated and mainly all the water channels of any size or length which still survive were cut."